Last updated on: 2/16/2016 1:44:57 PM PST | Author: ProCon.org

-states where gay marriage bans have been overturned, but where appeals were in progress prior to the June 26, 2015 Supreme Court ruling
+states where gay marriage bans had been overturned, but where appeals were in progress prior to the June 26, 2015 Supreme Court ruling

 ARKANSAS – On May 9, 2014, Arkansas' gay marriage ban was ruled unconstitutional by Pulaski County Circuit Judge Chris Piazza.
 Arkansas had previously banned gay marriage by both state law and voter-approved constitutional amendment.
 Some Arkansas counties began issuing marriage licenses to same-sex couples on May 10, 2014, while other counties refused to issue licenses.
 Arkansas Attorney General Dustin McDaniel requested that the State Supreme Court put a stay on Judge Piazza's ruling, but the request was denied on May 14, 2014.
 The Supreme Court effectively halted gay marriages from taking place, however, by noting that while Judge Piazza's ruling had struck down both the constitutional amendment and the state law, it had not affected an additional state law prohibiting county clerks from issuing same-sex marriage licenses.
 456 licenses had been issued in total.
 On May 15, 2014, Judge Piazza expanded his ruling to strike down the additional law and any other measures that made gay marriage illegal, but on May 16, 2014 the State Supreme Court suspended that ruling, halting all gay marriages within the state.
 On Nov.
 25, 2014, US District Judge Kristine Baker ruled the state's gay marriage ban unconstitutional, but stayed her own ruling, pending expected appeals.